red wigglers feeding on composting, best worm for composting, best worms for vermicomposting

 Red Wigglers

-Red wigglers (Eisenia Foetida) are the most common type of compost worm in North America.
-They can process organic matter quickly, they breed well, and they can live and thrive in a variety of conditions.
+Red wigglers (Eisenia Fetida) are the most popular compost worm in North America for good reason.
+They can process organic matter quickly, they breed well, and they can live and thrive in a variety of conditions that harm other species.

-Nightcrawlers (Lumbricus terrestris) are larger earthworms that are great at processing waste but are more sensitive to temperature and soil pH than Red Wigglers and Indian Blues.
+Nightcrawlers (Eisenia Hortensis) are larger earthworms that are great at processing waste but are more sensitive to temperature and soil pH than Red Wigglers and Indian Blues.

-Here’s a quick summary of the 3 best worms for composting and their characteristics:
+Here’s a quick summary of the red wigglers, Indian Blues, and European nightcrawlers and their characteristics:

 Worm